 Summary: Information for parents about peanut allergy in children.

 Summary: Lots of plants are poisonous or capable of causing highly allergic reactions.
 Some will also pierce you with their sharp spines.
 Few actually do lasting harm but some should be treated with care and respect..

-Summary: A poster - Protect yourself from thunderstorm asthma
+Summary: A poster to protect yourself from Thunderstorm Asthma.

 Title: Top entertaining tips when a guest has a food allergy